gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

 Buttons and selection
 ====================================================

-| The A and B buttons can be used to carry out various actions on the microbit.
+| The A and B-buttons can be used to carry out various actions on the microbit.
 | See https://microbit-micropython.readthedocs.io/en/latest/tutorials/buttons.html

 ----